 Lastly, the effectiveness and safety of the detox improve greatly when an IV therapy program is used.
 For instance, through the use of IV therapy, medical staff can adjust dosages as needed for treatment and the patient’s individual comfort.
 Having pain medication or anti-nausea medication enter through the bloodstream will give the patient instant relief, versus the length it takes for a pill to digest and begin to work.
 This is done through increments to prevent a possible overdose.
 This is important as each patients’ needs are different and reactions vary depending on substance history and the person’s physiological makeup.

 With these factors in mind, your comfort during detox will significantly improve during an IV therapy program.

 Our IV Therapy Program Plays a Major Role in Our Detox Services

 So the question is: Why don’t all detox treatments use this more effective method?
 The explanation has to do with Gallus Detox Center’s proprietary medication blend used during detox.
-Their highly knowledgable medical staff, and a higher level of excellence and experience in regards to drug and alcohol detox.
-Gallus Detox Centers always has a board-certified doctor on staff, as well as emergency certified registered nurses, that provide continuous care for programs and therapies such as:
+Our highly knowledgable addiction treatment staff display a higher level of excellence and experience in regards to drug and alcohol detox.
+Gallus Detox Centers always has a board-certified doctor on staff, as well as emergency certified registered nurses.
+They provide continuous care for programs and therapies such as:

 Gallus Detox Centers also keeps admittance low.
-For example, we only accepts six patients at a time in order to provide them with the highest level of personalized care.
+For example, we only accept six patients at a time.
+This is in order to provide them with the highest level of personalized care.
 Patients receive private rooms to ensure comfort.
-Other programs have tried but simply cannot match the excellence Gallus Detox Centers provides with their ability to give their patients’ lives back after only a week stay.
-To learn how you can find lasting recovery, call 888-228-9114 today.
+Other programs have tried but simply cannot match the excellence we provide.
+Our ability to give our patients’ lives back after only a week stay is unparalleled.
+To learn how you can find lasting recovery, call 888.228.9114 today.